John Glover (general): Leader of one of the first integrated American Regiments

 The Marblehead militia or "Glover's Regiment" became the 14th Continental Regiment.
 John Glover was able to raise a regiment of 500 men composed of both his militia and Marblehead mariners, and termed by Washington as soldiers “bred to the sea.”
 This regiment became known as the "amphibious regiment" for their vital nautical skills.
 It was composed almost entirely of seamen, mariners and fishermen.
-Many of these men of were Native Americans, Jewish, African-Americans, and Spanish forming the first integrated units in the new American military.
+Many of these men of were Native Americans, African-Americans, and Spanish forming the first integrated units in the new American military.
 The regiment's muster rolls listed one-third of the men as dark complexioned.
 A Pennsylvania general was shocked by the “number of negroes” treated as equals in Glover's Regiment.
 Most of the regiment lived in Marblehead, and came together before the war, fishing in the Grand Banks.
 At sea, everyone worked toward a common goal, and an individual's background did not matter, a philosophy carried over to the regiment.